-Although most teaching skills only are directed to the teaching aspect, still there are other skills that are directed to the learning aspect.
-Also, there are still other skills that occupy teachers but that can be classified neither as teaching nor as learning skills.
-Thus, in order to include all possible skills with which teachers occupy themselves, the use of the overarching term teaching skills is preferred.
+Although most teaching skills only are directed to the teaching aspect, still there are other skills directed to the learning aspect.
+Also, there are still other skills which occupy teachers but that can be classified neither as teaching nor as learning skills.
+Thus, to include all possible skills with which teachers occupy themselves, the use of the overarching term teaching skills is preferred.